Snow

 Like the daffodils and snow, H.R.S.
 Benjamin, the new Director of Pine Mountain in the Post-War years was caught in an equally incongruous event.
 As the Pine Mountain boarding school teetered on the edge of collapse following the financial downturn following the war and the departure of former Director Glyn Morris, Benjamin faced overwhelming challenges.
 Buffeted by the shifting economy and by the consolidating educational framework in the early post-war years, Benjamin found himself in a blizzard of enormous challenges.
 But, with the promise of the beautiful and unique building West Wind nearly finished, he set about trying everything he knew to find the right mix of despair and enthusiasm.

-In February he wrote another letter of seasonal change and longing to a former Pine Mountain worker
+In February Benjamin wrote another letter of seasonal change and longing to a former Pine Mountain worker

 February 5, 1947 an